sumwale/keepassxc-unlock/README.md

 ## Introduction

-This PAM module for KeePassXC allows full passwordless unlocking of registered KeepassXC databases after a successful PAM authentication.
+This service for KeePassXC allows full passwordless unlocking of registered KeepassXC databases after a successful login or screen unlock.

 Unlike all other solutions, the password does not have to have any relation to the login password of the user.
 In fact the user may not even be using password for login